Optimal Strategies for Winning Certain Coset-Guessing Quantum Games: An Optimal Winning Strategy

 Now Bob and Charlie are ready to measure their qubits.
 For all qubits with indices outside $\{i_1, \dots, i_\ell, j_1, \dots, j_\ell\}$, the measurements Bob and Charlie should make are exactly the same as in \Cref{subsec:NoEntanglement}, except now Bob and Charlie need $y$ instead of $x + z$.
 After obtaining $y$, they can use the bijection $y \mapsto x + z$.

 For the bell pairs in the state indexed by $(i, j) \in \{(i_1, j_1), \dots, (i_t, j_t)\}$, Bob and Charlie should measure each pair in the $\ket{\pm i}$ basis as in \Cref{ex:N1GameIntro}.
-Since neither Bob nor Charlie can be certain about the measurements they obtain from a bell pair, Bob and Charlie will not always be able to correlate their guesses classically.
-However, the qubit Bob measures determine the qubit that Charlie measures, so their measurements are correlated.
-Bob and Charlie can exploit this by correlating their guesses on the outcome of measuring each bell state pair.
-Measuring in the $\ket{\pm i}$ basis has the effect of reducing Bob and Charlie's task to guessing which one of two bell pairs was measured.
+Since neither Bob nor Charlie can be certain about the expected measurement outcomes they obtain from a bell pair, Bob and Charlie will not always be able to correlate their guesses classically.
+However, the choice of measurement on the bell pair ensures that their measurement outcomes are correlated.
+Bob and Charlie can exploit this to correlate their guesses on the outcome of measuring each bell state pair.
+Measuring in the $\ket{\pm i}$ basis reduces Bob and Charlie's task to guessing which one of two bell pairs was measured.
 That is, their guesses will depend on the probability their measurement corresponds to their guess, which can always be made to be $\frac{1}{2}$. \begin{theorem} Bob and Charlie can win the coset guessing game with a probability

-The strategy they use to achieve the bound is given below. \begin{enumerate} \item Bob and Charlie reduce their shared state to that of \Cref{prop:SinglingEntanglement}, yielding the group isomorphisms $f_1, f_2,$ and $f := (f_1, f_2)$. \item For each $x \in \CS(W)$ Bob computes $y_B = f(x)$ and for each $z \in \CS(W^\perp)$ Charlie computes $y_C = f(z)$. \item For each $W \in G(2m, m)$, they agree on a bijection \item They measure using the POVMs
+The strategy they use to achieve the bound is given below. \begin{enumerate}[leftmargin=0.5cm] \item Bob and Charlie reduce their shared state to that of \Cref{prop:SinglingEntanglement}, yielding the linear maps $f_1, f_2,$ and $f := (f_1, f_2)$. \item For each $x \in \CS(W)$ Bob computes $y_B = f(x)$ and for each $z \in \CS(W^\perp)$ Charlie computes $y_C = f(z)$. \item For each $W \in G(2m, m)$, they agree on a bijection $h_W:$